git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 Press _"Note"_ and select *Play* to change to the Play mode.

 * The key layout is like running the Push with Ableton.
 To get a continuous layout of notes without any offsets, select *Sequent ^* as the scale layout and enable *Chromatic mode*.
-* The Touchstrip (Ribbon) can be configured for different tasks.
+* The touch-strip (Ribbon) can be configured for different tasks.
 Call up the configuration mode with Shift+Touchstrip.
 * Press _"Scales"_ (keep pressed for temporary) to change the scales (Chromatic, Major, Minor, etc.) and the root note with the 16 buttons below the display.
 Press and keep the **Shift** button to change the scale layout.
 * The played keys are lighting red if global or clip recording (does not work if recording clip is outside of the monitored 8x8 matrix)
 * Use the Delete button in combination with a pad.
 This deletes all appearances of that note in the currently selected clip.
 Use with care since the notes you see lit might not come from the currently selected clip!